 - (a) General credit use provisions.
 Only gasoline manufacturers specified in §1090.725(a) may generate, use, transfer, or own credits generated under this subpart.
 Credits may be used by a gasoline manufacturer to comply with the gasoline average standards specified in subpart C of this part.
 Gasoline manufacturers may also bank credits for future use, transfer credits to another facility within a company (i.e., intracompany trading), or transfer credits to another gasoline manufacturer, if all applicable requirements of this subpart are met. - (b) Part 80 credit use.
 Valid credits generated under 40 CFR 80.1615 and 80.1290 may be used by gasoline manufacturers to comply with the average standards in subpart C of this part, subject to the provisions of this subpart. - (c) Credit life.
-Credits are valid for use for 5 years after the year in which they are generated. - (d) Limitations on credit use.
-(1) Credits that have expired may not be used for demonstrating compliance with the average standards specified in subpart C of this part or be used to replace invalid credits under §1090.XXX. - (2) A gasoline manufacturer possessing credits must use all credits prior to falling into compliance deficit under §1090.XXX.

-- (3) Credits may not be used to meet per-gallon standards. - (4) Credits may not be used to meet the maximum benzene average standard in §1090.XXX. - (e) Gasoline manufacturers that generate, transact, or use credits under this subpart must report to EPA under subpart J of this part using forms and procedures specified by EPA.
+Credits are valid for use for 5 years after the compliance period for which they are generated. - (d) Limitations on credit use.
+(1) Credits that have expired may not be used for demonstrating compliance with the average standards specified in subpart C of this part or be used to replace invalid credits under §1090.735. - (2) A gasoline manufacturer possessing credits must use all credits prior to falling into compliance deficit under §1090.715. - (3) Credits may not be used to meet per-gallon standards. - (4) Credits may not be used to meet the maximum benzene average standard in §1090.210(b). - (e) Credits may only be used if the gasoline manufacturer owns them at the time of use. - (f) Gasoline manufacturers that generate, transact, or use credits under this subpart must report to EPA as specified in §1090.905 using forms and procedures specified by EPA.